greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Cases Materials.markdown

 	* ∂ said her death was not foreseeable.

 * **Issue**
-	* Can ∂ be convicted of murder that he did not directly cause?
+	* Is there sufficient evidence to show that ∂ caused Berry's death?

 * **Reasoning**
 	* Stricter standard for criminal causation than for tort causation.